citusdata/citus_docs/get_started/what_is_citus.rst

 Citus' benefits here are its ability to parallelize query execution and scale linearly with the number of worker databases in a cluster.

-For concrete examples check out our customer `use cases <https://www.citusdata.com/solutions/case-studies>`_.

 Considerations for Use
 ----------------------

 Citus extends PostgreSQL with distributed functionality, but it is not a drop-in replacement that scales out all workloads.
 A performant Citus cluster involves thinking about the data model, tooling, and choice of SQL features used.

-A good way to think about tools and SQL features is the following: if your workload aligns with use-cases noted in the :ref:`when_to_use_citus` section and you happen to run into an unsupported tool or query, then there’s usually a good workaround.
+A good way to think about tools and SQL features is the following: if your workload aligns with use-cases described here and you happen to run into an unsupported tool or query, then there’s usually a good workaround.

 When Citus is Inappropriate
 ---------------------------